 F) Implementation and Review

-As a member of Universities UK, one of the key signatories of the Concordat, The University of Nottingham is committed to embedding these seven guiding principles in its policies and practices.
+As a member of Universities UK, one of the key signatories of the Concordat, the University of Nottingham is committed to embedding these seven guiding principles in its policies and practices.
 This agenda is driven by the University's Research Staff Group (RSG) who hold responsibility for the implementation of the University's Concordat Implementation Action Plan.
-The RSG members represent research staff from across all five faculties and professional service departments.
+The RSG members represent research staff from across all five faculties and also include professional service department representatives.